aws-samples/amazon-ivs-on-demand-android-demo/README.md

 # Amazon IVS On-demand Android demo

-This code sample shows how you can leverage [Play Feature Delivery](https://developer.android.com/guide/playcore/feature-delivery) to enable on-demand Amazon IVS Player SDK, that is downloaded from the Google Play Store when requested.
+This code sample shows how you can leverage [Play Feature Delivery](https://developer.android.com/guide/playcore/feature-delivery) to enable on-demand delivery of the Amazon IVS Player SDK, which will be downloaded from the Google Play Store when requested.

-This is achieved by releasing your Android app with [.aar](https://developer.android.com/guide/app-bundle) bundles.
+This is achieved by releasing your Android application with [.aar](https://developer.android.com/guide/app-bundle) bundles.
 (Note: this cannot be done with an `.apk`)

 ## Setup Instructions